Aitken Barn

 The Aitken Barn on the Little Salmon River prominently visible from the U.S. Highway 95 near Riggins in Idaho County, Idaho was built in 1914.
 It was listed on the National Register of Historic Places in 1982.

+Description

 It was built by Jim and Stewart Aitken.
 It is a balloon-frame "basilica plan" building, with one-story lean-tos on both sides of a two-story central section.
 The central section has a hip roof to the rear.
 There is a clerestory wall of the hayloft with three square small windows.
-The lean-to sections have stalls for horses and for dairy cows.
+The lean-to sections have stalls for horses and dairy cows.